Southwestern Medical District

 The Southwestern Medical District is an area or neighborhood located immediately to the northwest of downtown Dallas, Texas.
 It consists of 1,000 acre of medical-related facilities between I-35E and The Dallas North Tollway.

 The medical center includes multiple research, higher education, and clinical institutions, and employs over 35,000 people and attracts nearly 3 million patient visits a year to its clinics and hospitals, providing services from pediatric preventive care to geriatric services, from lifesaving emergency care to heart transplants.

 Healthcare institutions

-Major institutions with facilities and offices in the Center are:
+Major institutions with facilities and offices in the area are: